 It’s a slightly old kit, I try to build this German Army Engineer unit.

 The accessories like a water bottle and camping pot molds are dull.
-The different Dragon kit parts which I built before are better-shaped parts and I changed as much as possible.
-The top is it included parts, the bellow is probably Dragon Gen 2 series.
+The different Dragon kit parts which I built before are better-shaped and I changed as much as possible.
+The top is its included parts, the bellow is probably Dragon Gen 2 series.

-The working person who is squatting and the soldier carrying an explosive tube.
+The working person is squatting and the soldier carrying an explosive tube.

-The engineer who has a flamethrower and the soldier who has a land mine detector.
+The engineer has a flamethrower and the soldier has a land mine detector.
 There is no strong relation between each figure so much.

 The head is like this.
 And this time, I tried to focus on the head painting in this way.

-It doesn’t become stable, but I attached the handle to start detailed painting.
+It doesn’t become stable, but I attached the handle to start a detailed painting.

 I wonder it’s better than usual.
-I had a lot of resin heads purchased very old time.
+I had a lot of resin heads purchased very old times.
 Do not use aggressively in the future unless all heads will be wasted.
 I’m enthusiastic about a figure building now, but I don’t know when this seal will be cool down, I’ll use the stock of nice resin head next time.

 Combat engineer has been requested the considerably hard duties, including the blast of the obstacle and the search of the minefield, etc.

 A soldier with an explosive cylinder, Bangalore torpedo.
 Gun sling is self-made.

 When it was separated face parts, it looked good, when it was installed with the body, an expression is slightly relaxed.
-It’s not suited in the battlefield.
+It’s not suited to the battlefield.

-The mark of the helmet is good in detailed.
+The mark of the helmet is good in detail.
 I used Tamiya’s German Soldier Decals.

-Everyone rolls up their sleeves and high morale.
+Everyone rolls up their sleeves and has high morale.
 I think it was pretty hot because the battle of Kursk is in midsummer.

 It is a pose of operating a mine detector.